OpenF2/F2/docs/src/container-development.md

 #### Override the AppManifest Request

 Occasionally Container Developers need more granular control over the `AppManifest` request mechanism in F2.js.
 The [manifest request process](./sdk/classes/F2.html#methods-registerApps)&mdash;intentionally obscured from developers through the `F2.registerApps()` API&mdash;is handled by a simple ajax call to an HTTP endpoint.
 (F2 relies on `jQuery.ajax()` for this.)
-In version {{sdk.version}} of F2, the `AppManifest` request can be overridden in the Container Config.
+In version {{version}} of F2, the `AppManifest` request can be overridden in the Container Config.

 The following example demonstrates how the `xhr` property of the `ContainerConfig` is used to override F2.js.